AuburnSports - Tracking the transfers

 Incoming (4): TFr.
 Kayin Lee, TFr.
 J.C.
 Hart, TFr.
 Colton Hood, TFr.
 Tyler Scott

 The Skinny: This position is absolutely loaded with the return of Pritchett and James.
 Scott was a standout at nickel and also returns as a starter.
 Simpson could play corner, nickel or safety depending on need.
 He was a standout safety the last half of the last season.
-Rhym and Ausberry should have expanded roles this season and expect a couple of freshmen to play right away too.
+Rhym and Ausberry should have expanded roles this season and expect a couple of freshmen to play right away too, especially Lee, who enrolled in January.

 SAFETY